shinhugh/em-calculator/README.md

-# Expectation-Maximization Calculator (WIP)
+# Expectation-Maximization Calculator

-A command line utility that takes in data and uses expectation-maximization to calculate unobserved data values.
-Feed the program data and it will learn on its own about the subjects involved.<br/>
+An API that provides the ExpMax interface, which performs expectation-maximization on a data set given by the user.
+The data must be in accordance with the probability model shown below.<br/>
 <br/>
 Suppose you have a certain selection of books and you have a large number of people take a survey on whether they like